o7-machinehum/Worlds/README.md

 4. The network should maintain consensus on the state of game world

 ## Consensus
-The system values that the network must agree on are entirely depended on required fairness and desired gameplay.
-Some examples are: player location, player health, platers skills and level, player items etc...

-Using conventional methods tracking things like this are trivial, a server maintains a secure connection with a player and the player pipes his actions in the server, the server then reacts.
-As our system aims to be decentralised, we require another method.
+The system variables that the network must agree on are depended on the required fairness and desired gameplay.
+Some examples are: player location, player health, platers skills and level or player items.
+It's trivial to solve this using conventional methods, a server maintains a secure connection with a player and the player pipes his actions in the server, the server then reacts, providing ground truth for the network.

-A blockchain could be used to maintain consensus in the universe.
-If the user wished to make an action, he cryptographically signs the action an submits this to the network, the network assembles all the players actions and puts them into the blockchain.
-All actions should have a deterministic result, so consensus is maintained

-This method has two major problems.

-1. Blockchains are typically slow
-2. The chain size will grow too fast
+A decentralised system will require a different approach.
+Blockchains present clear deficiencies for solving this problem, they are too slow, the chain would get too large and they required additional consensus protocols that are still in heavy development.

-A completely alternate method will now be presented.
+A completely alternate consensus method will now be presented.

 ### Worlds
-The idea of a world is a supernode that maintains consensus in it's domain, the important elements and tasks are listed below.
+The idea of a world is a supernode that maintains consensus in it's domain, a world can be anyone that wants to host

 1. An IP address that it can be uniquely identified with
-2. Eight adjacent neighbors, with eight adjacent IP addresses.
+2. Four adjacent neighbors, with four adjacent IP addresses.
 These are set by the world, and considered to be trusted
 3. Listening to players in the world, when the present actions into their Action Ledger
 4. Recording the ALH (Action ledger hash) of players from the world they entered from and world they moved into